 With content on your website being one of the strongest indicators to Google these days that you are an authority on the subject at hand, it’s important to express that through your writings on the subject.

-When someone visits your site, it’s very useful to know where they came from, geographic information about them, where they click, how long they stayed, and many many other ‘actions’ they took.
+When someone visits your site, it’s especially useful to know where they came from, geographic information about them, where they click, how long they stayed, and many other ‘actions’ they took.

 This data helps you move forward with your business, project, or hobby in the right direction.
 There are many free tools and techniques you can use (and paying ones of course), but Google provides you with the most up-to-date and accurate ones.
 These are free and give you a wealth of information at your fingertips.